cstromblad/mastodon-curator/README.md

 Necessary DISCLAIMER.
 This code is provided as-is.
 I'm not a lawyer, which means I'm not quite sure what should be put here.
 But this code probably, and likely has bugs.

 In order to run this tool you'll need to create a "Mastodon Application" and through that get yourself an ACCESS_TOKEN.
-This is used to authenticate the tool.
+This is used when authenticating against the Mastodon API using the tool.

 ## Instructions